Fentanyl Side Effects

 For Healthcare Professionals

-Applies to fentanyl: buccal film, buccal tablet, compounding powder, injectable solution, nasal spray, oral lozenge, oral transmucosal lozenge, sublingual spray, sublingual tablet, transdermal device, transdermal film extended release
+Applies to fentanyl: buccal film, buccal tablet, compounding powder, injectable solution, intravenous solution, nasal spray, oral lozenge, oral transmucosal lozenge, sublingual spray, sublingual tablet, transdermal device, transdermal film extended release.

 One report has suggested that epidural fentanyl may mask the pain of myocardial ischemia in patients treated with fentanyl for other reasons.
 Another report has suggested that QTc interval prolongation may occur in some patients receiving the related narcotic sufentanil.
 Another report has implicated fentanyl as a potential cause of pulsus alternans in a patient with aortic stenosis and congestive heart failure.